modxcms/fred/docs/themer/elements/attributes.md

 The value of this attribute has to be unique in each Element, but you can have multiple instances of an Element on the page and different Elements can share common `data-fred-name` attributes without problem.

+**Note:** Because Fred wraps all Elements in a `<div>`, you cannot currently use Fred to build elements that would break HTML validation such as table rows, list items, definition lists, etc. This will be solved in a future release.

 ### Examples

 ```html